aadennis/ProtractorSandbox/README.md

 ![](./assets/images/DirListing01.jpg)

-... both of the files index.html and stuff.html will be found by a local browser:
+... both index.html and stuff.html will be found by a local browser:

 ![](./assets/images/indexHtmlSearch01.jpg)
 <hr/>